ship-armada/crowdfund/CROWDFUND.md

 **Constraints:**
 - Cannot change the revenue-lock schedule
 - Cannot pull from treasury or other allocations
-- Fluid pool distributions inherit the same unlock terms
+- Knowable Safe distributions inherit the same unlock terms

 ### Revenue-Gated Unlocks (Team + Airdrop)